guruofquality/grex/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Build and install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This link gets you the scheduler, GNU Radio, and GrEx: https://github.com/guruofquality/gras/wiki/Build
+This link gets you the scheduler, GNU Radio, and GREX: https://github.com/guruofquality/gras/wiki/Build